 What am I going to do about the boat?
 Try to sail it back to Texas and have it shipped to California?
 Leave it in storage on St. Kitts?
 Sell it?
 If so, would I be able to do that in St. Kitts or should I sail it to the USVI, and how much would storage there cost?
 Wait, why on earth am I even considering selling it?
 Shame on me.
 I can’t keep it in the boatyard collecting mold.

 I had a lot of sleepless night unable to turn off my brain.
-Putting the final work into publishing Sailing Saoirse was adding to this crisis, being constantly reminded of the memories I’ve had and the adventures I haven’t had yet.
+Putting the final work into publishing an ebook about my previous trip was adding to this crisis, being constantly reminded of the memories I’ve had and the adventures I haven’t had yet.

 I had just quit flying helicopter tours around Lake Tahoe due to some disagreements with the owner of the company, unsure what I was going to do next.
 Mom had been repeatedly declared cancer-free, which is why I left the boat in the first place.